 During the mid-1960's, growth in the manufacturing sector of the western North Carolina (WNC) region created a need for technical and management skills to bridge an expanding gap.
-In 1965, new and expanded shop and laboratory space, and the creation of a B.S. in Industrial Technology enabled the institution to enhance course offerings to educate potential engineers, managers, supervisors, and technicians for employment in the region.
-A new facility was completed in 1971 that included state-of the art classrooms and labs in Graphic Arts, Drafting, Electricity/Electronics, Construction, Metals/Welding, Machine Shop, and Environmental Safety [McDaniel, 7].
+In 1965, new and expanded shop and laboratory space, and the creation of a B.S. in Industrial Technology enabled Western Carolina University to enhance course offerings to educate potential engineers, managers, supervisors, and technicians for employment in the region.
+A new facility was completed in 1971 that included state-of the art classrooms and labs in Graphic Arts, Drafting, Electricity/Electronics, Construction, Metals/Welding, Machine Shop, and Environmental Safety [7].

 Based on steady growth in manufacturing, coupled with the rise in high tech applications, the university established a Manufacturing Engineering Technology (MET) curriculum in 1977.
 The MET curriculum sought and was granted ABET accreditation shortly thereafter.
 In response to the need for more electronics personnel in the WNC region, a B.S. degree in Electronics Engineering Technology was approved in 1988.
 The Department of Industrial Engineering and Technology served the region well for over 20 years.
 Graduates with B.S. degrees in Industrial Technology, Manufacturing Engineering Technology, Electronics Engineering Technology, and Industrial Distribution were actively recruited and employed by regional industry.
-However, in recent years, these traditionally strong programs began to experience problems of low enrollment, resource dispersion, and less relevance to industry needs due to a downturn in the manufacturing and high tech jobs, and niche competition [McGraw, 8].
+However, in recent years, these traditionally strong programs began to experience problems of low enrollment, resource dispersion, and less relevance to industry needs due to a downturn in the manufacturing sector of the economy.
+This trend resulted in part, from global economic factors, outsourcing of manufacturing and high tech jobs, and niche competition [8].

-$^{^1}$ Professor, 332 Belk, Western Carolina University, Cullowhee, NC $\,$ 28723, ballaaron@wcu.edu
+$^1$ Professor, 332 Belk, Western Carolina University, Cullowhee, NC $\,$ 28723, ballaaron@wcu.edu

-$^{^{\}rm 2}$ Associate Professor, 230 Belk, Western Carolina University, Cullowhee, NC $\,$ 28723, mcdaniel@wcu.edu
+$^{\rm 2}$ Associate Professor, 230 Belk, Western Carolina University, Cullowhee, NC $\,$ 28723, mcdaniel@wcu.edu